Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 linkedin recruiter filters

-This tool will be much more powerful if your goal is to find ideal candidates.
-Recruiter is a premium tool that offers much more search filters and data to engage your leads with messages that get replies.
+LinkedIn Recruiter is a premium tool that offers much more search filters and data to engage your leads with messages that get replies.

-3. Linkedin Sales Navigator X-Ray Search
+3. LinkedIn Sales Navigator X-Ray Search

 linkedin sales navigator x ray search

-You can use boolean search on filters like:
+You can use Boolean search on filters like:

 • Keyword